-- Ziplock bags (multi-use and helpful with organization!)
+- Ziplock bags of various sizes (multi-use and helpful with organization!)

-We will no doubt make some minor changes to our pack list.
-I’m sure it’s already too much, and we might end up shipping some things home.
-But this is a solid start!
-We just have to remember that we can buy things as we need them (we will stop into civilization from time to time), and things we consider essential now might be rendered unimportant with enough weeks on the road.
+We will no doubt continue to make minor changes to our pack list.
+Even as we traveled, we found certain items we never used and others we wish we had brought.
+Just remember that you can buy things as you need them (you will undoubtedly swing by civilization from time to time), and things you consider essential now might be rendered unimportant with enough weeks on the road.